 A glimpse at the workshop and the weeks itinerary:

-Arrange to arrive Saturday the 4th of February from noon on, at Puerto Vallarta International Airport, where we will meet you and bring you to the Casa.
+Arrange to arrive Saturday the 4th of February from noon on, at Puerto Vallarta International Airport, and taxi to Boca by 2pm on, (we arrange taxis to share back to the airport the following Saturday, cost is about $10. to $30 depending on how many share a taxi, see our FAQ’s for details).
 You will be shown to your private room, with balcony and wonderful views, settle in, refresh yourself – breath in the unique environment of the Boca and then, in the late afternoon, join other participants on the second floor of the Casa in the main dining and living area for a snack and to meet and greet one another.
 We will have a short orientation and then at approximately 6:30 we will cross the river to have dinner at Ramones’ Hauchinango (“Red Snapper”) Restaurant, (this is a fishing village after all, though there are many other things on the menu as well, to accommodate all varieties of diets).
 We dine on the beach with our feet in the sand as we become acquainted with one another and watch the sunset over the magnificent Bay of Banderas, waves lapping on the shore just a few yards away.

 John MacDonald – “July Stream“, oil